dwp/hbase-table-provisioner/README.md

 ## Notes about aws batch

 In Batch that we use in AWS, the `COLLECTIONS_PREFIX_PATHS` are specified as a Command argument, not an environment variable.
+We also set `CORRELATION_ID` to our concourse job number in batch.

-This is so that it can be dynamic on each run and not fixed in the Terraform.
+This is so that they can be dynamic on each run and not fixed in the Terraform.
 See `hbase-table-provisioner` in [docker-compose.yaml](docker-compose.yaml)

 ## Environment Variables